tvharikrishna/OpenCV_Stereo_Camera_Setup_Calibration/README.md

 3. Set up the camera; ensure it remains immobile after the calibration process.
 4. Modify the path in both scripts to your own.
 5. Run `image_captures.py` to capture and save the images.
-6.Using the captured images, execute `stereo_camera_calibration.py` to begin calibrating both cameras.
-This will save your camera parameters in a text file.
+6.Using the captured images, execute `stereo_camera_calibration.py` to begin calibrating both camera's.
+7. This will save your camera parameters in a text file.

 ---------------------------------------------